checkly/terraform-sample-advanced/README.md

 - 1 maintenance window
 - 1 dashboard

-Browser checks are found in `/critical-user-flows`.
+Scripts are found in `/critical-user-flows`.
 With the current configuration, a browser check will be created for each spec in `/critical-user-flows`.

 ## Usage